banjun/imastodon/API/Mastodon.md

 ## GetHomeTimeline [GET /api/v1/timelines/home{?max_id,since_id,limit}]

 + Parameters
-    + max_id (number, optional) - Get a list of timelines with ID less than this value
+    + max_id (ID, optional) - Get a list of timelines with ID less than this value
-    + since_id (number, optional) - Get a list of timelines with ID greater than this value
+    + since_id (ID, optional) - Get a list of timelines with ID greater than this value
     + limit (number, optional) - Maximum number of statuses on the requested timeline to get (Default 20, Max 40)

 + Response 200